 He was still in active service and had evaded arrest when the truce was called on 11th July 1921.
 In February 1921 the Belfast Boycott was suspended.
 He was transferred to the Irish White Cross which was established to relieve distress among people caught up in the Anglo-Irish War.
 On 29th June 1922 Civil War broke out when some republicans refused to accept the Treaty negotiated with Britain.
 As a result, funds for the White Cross petered out and Jeremiah became unemployed.
-By all accounts he never joined the I.R.A and he didn’t take sides in the Civil War but nevertheless he was arrested and incarcerated for four months during the Civil War.
+By all accounts he never joined the I.R.A and didn’t take sides in the Civil War but his strong nationalist sentiment saw him arrested and incarcerated for four months in Custume Barracks, Athlone, during the Civil War.

 In September 1924 he secured employment with British Petroleum (BP).
 He found that promotion in the company was based on denominational affiliation.
 He became involved in Union activity to secure better treatment for Catholic employees and as a result was dismissed.
 In 1932 he applied for a job in the Civil Service and secured a position as an Employment Insurance Inspector in the Department of Local Government in Longford.
-In 1936 he was transferred to Mullingar and in 1948 he moved to Dublin.
+In 1936 he transferred to Mullingar and in 1948 he moved to Dublin.

 He never forgot his comrades in Listowel and kept in regular contact with them.
 During the years preceding his death he took great pains to ensure that his fellow mutineer, John McNamara, would receive a state pension.
 On 18th April 1950 he made a detailed submission to the Bureau of Military History in which he outlined in great detail the events which led to the Listowel Mutiny and the role he played in assisting the resistance movement after he left the R.I.C..